Ansfried and the abbey foundation in the 10th century

-After military wanderings throughout Europe in the service of Otto I, Ansfried founded the abbey of Thorn around the age of fifty, with the permission of his close acquaintance Bishop Notger of Liege.
-A founding document of 992 shows that this was a joint work of Ansfried and his wife Hereswind (Hilsondis), countess of Strijen (charter no. 3).
-Not long after the foundation, on the return journey from her court at Gilze to Thorn, Hereswind fell ill and died at 'Beke' (Hilvarenbeek?).
+After his military wanderings throughout Europe in the service of Otto I, Ansfried founded the abbey of Thorn around the age of fifty, with the permission of his close acquaintance Bishop Notger of Liege.
+A deed of foundation is dated 992, but it very likely dates from a later period (see theme 2) (charter no. 3).
+It shows that the abbey was the joint work of Ansfried and his wife Hereswind (also called Hilsondis), countess of Strijen.

 partners